Occupational Therapy (OT) Services

 All the information you need to complete our required paperwork is available in the contract documents you sign with us.

-COT providers have access to our Provider Portal.
+OT Services providers have access to our Provider Portal.
 This secure site lets you efficiently submit reports and invoices, check the payment status of your invoice, and receive referrals.

 Need more information?